GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Sensor-aware Multi-modal Fusion

-where $\phi$ represents a mean operation, $\mathbf{s_\text{RGB}}$ and $\mathbf{s_\text{IR}}$ are features maps obtained from the backbone features extractor for RGB and thermal/IR imagers respectively, while $w_\text{RGB}$ and $w_\text{IR}$ are the sensor measurement certainty weights obtained through Equation~\eqref{eqn:weight_estimation}.
+where $\phi$ denotes the mean operation, $\mathbf{s_\text{RGB}}$ and $\mathbf{s_\text{IR}}$ are feature maps obtained from the backbone feature extractor for RGB and thermal/IR imagers respectively, while $w_\text{RGB}$ and $w_\text{IR}$ are the sensor measurement certainty weights obtained through Equation~\eqref{eqn:weight_estimation}.
 Similar to the scalar fusion method, feature selection is also modelled by learning masks for each modality, in this case $\mathbf{m_{\text{RGB}}}$ and $\mathbf{m_{\text{IR}}}$/$\mathbf{m_{\text{depth}}}$, with a spatial size equal to that of the features maps.
-The fusion scheme with mask multipliers can be represented as:
+The fusion scheme with mask multipliers is represented as: